kendrawu/ADAGIO/README.md

 This transmission model is written with an intend that it is versatile enough so that it can be easily modified to describe a specific pathogen in a more specific setting if required.
 Or else, it can be used for comparing different pathogen(s) and/or different setting(s) using various parameter inputs.
 In terms of pathogens, this model can be applied to the following three scenarios: a) A pathogen that spreads sustainably between people in the community (e.g., influenza); b) A pathogen that spreads between people largely in hospitals or classrooms (e.g., SARS-CoV); and c) A pathogen that spreads in animal populations, but that can spillover and spread between humans unsustainably or otherwise (e.g., COVID-19, avian influenza, monkeypox).

+For greater details, and the clinical vaccine trial design (WIP), please refer to https://www.overleaf.com/read/zjgfvwqndhfz

 DOI: https://doi.org/10.6084/m9.figshare.11777832

 Acknowledgment: This study/ project is funded by the National Institute for Health Research (NIHR) (Grant Reference Number PR-OD-1017-20006).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.